 These reports show schoolwide growth across subjects and grades for all schools in North Carolina.See School Reports

 View schoolwide growth across subjects and grades for a particular school.

 These reports provide schoolwide growth measures for all schools in North Carolina.
 This information allows for comparison of schools across the state, and includes interactive reports for selecting the data of interest.See Comparison Reports

 Allows the user to find and view the achievement and growth of schools across North Carolina.

 Interactive graphing tool that enables the user to plot a specific school profile as well as compare among many schools.
-The user may assess growth using a variety of demographic variables to ensure that all subgroups experience optimum educational outcomes.
+The user may assess growth using a variety of demographic variables to ensure that all student groups experience optimum educational outcomes.